podbaydoors/podbaydoors.github.io/Articles/25 03 9 - Hi-Bit Pixel Art Renderer - Layers/index.md

 Something cool I discovered was that a skew matrix allows you to have parallax in a single axis only.
 For instance, you could have a game where there is parallax when the camera moves in the x direction but not in the y direction.
 You'd just need to change your skew matrix construction so that the infinity point always has the same y coordinate as the camera.
 This is something I'd like to experiment with in the future.

+###Non-parallax layers

+Sometimes we don't want layers to parallax with each other.
+For example, imagine you have a wall tile and you want to place a painting on it.
+You probably don't want the painting to parallax with the wall.
+To support this I just added a layer property to each tile.
+At render time, the tiles were already sorted by z depth.
+So I just extended the sort function to sort by z and then by layer.

 <!---
 <video autoplay loop muted playsinline>
   <source src="assets/omega.mp4" type="video/mp4">